 You won’t waste time on inactive contacts as you easily can segment them and target each group with appropriate messaging.

 Remove addresses that will never convert, and increase your rates with an engaged audience.

-7. Increased Email ROI, improve your sender reputation and prevent delivery issues
+7. Increased ROI on marketing campaigns, improve your sender reputation and prevent delivery issues

-Increase your overall email ROI by eliminating the investment in undeliverable emails, reducing bounces, improving your sender reputation, and providing more accurate metrics for decision making.
+Increase your overall email ROI by eliminating the investment in undeliverable emails, reducing bounces, improving your sender reputation, and providing more accurate decision-making metrics.

-So you can see that’s better to verify than send your email campaign immediately.
+So you can see that it's better to verify than send your email campaign immediately.

 With our API - available for the primary email marketing tools, like Hubspot, Mailchimp, RD Station, and many others -, you can validate your emails in real-time as soon as you capture them on your site.
 You can also submit an entire list at once, using CSV, TXT, XLS or XLSX, guaranteeing that your full list gets processed and checked in just a few minutes (about ten faster than most email validations tools).
 So the next time you send a campaign, it will be sent only to valid emails.